 Most crawl spaces are unwelcoming and characterized by their dark, damp, and musty environments.
 However, not only can a neglected crawl space means lost opportunity for storage space, but it can also serve as a catalyst for health problems and structural damage.
 Crawl space moisture problems often lead to more serious issues like mold, pest infestations, rotting floor joists, high energy bills, and more.
 At AquaGuard Foundation Solutions, it’s our goal to help Atlanta and North Georgia homeowners transform their nasty crawl space into a clean, dry, healthy, usable, and energy-efficient space with our patented crawl space encapsulation system.

 We offer free, no-obligation crawl space inspections, after which we’ll tell you exactly what’s causing your issue and exactly how much it’ll cost to repair.
 To learn more about our Atlanta crawl space vapor barriers and waterproofing services or to schedule your inspection, call us today or click the button below to fill out our online contact form!

 What is Crawl Space Encapsulation?

 Crawl space encapsulation refers to the process of waterproofing, insulating, sealing, and conditioning the crawl space to eliminate moisture and high humidity issues.
-The combination of installing an effective drainage system, insulating the crawl space, sealing floors and walls, and adequately dehumidifying the air not only prevents groundwater or wall moisture from entering the crawl space, but it also regulates crawl space humidity and temperature, often making it the most regulated and climate-controlled area in your home!
+The combination of installing an effective drainage system, insulating the crawl space, sealing floors and walls, and adequately dehumidifying the air not only prevents groundwater or wall moisture from entering the crawl space, but also regulates crawl space humidity and temperature, often making it the most regulated and climate-controlled area in your home!

 What’s the Difference Between Sealing Your Crawl Space and Encapsulating It?